 Strange Constellations was partially inspired by the 2009 anthology Thoughtcrime Experiments, without whose helpful advice we would probably not have gotten off the ground.
 The anthology is worth a read if you like speculative fiction, and their advice is interesting to read if you want a candid look at what goes into editing an anthology (albeit one with a higher budget than our little zine).

 The editor-in-chief at Strange Constellations is R.S.
 Mason.
-If you’d like to know more, you can email him at rmason AT asterismpress DOT com.
+If you’d like to know more, you can email rmason AT asterismpress DOT com.